Plaza Senayan

-Plaza Senayan is a shopping mall located in Central Jakarta, Indonesia.
+Plaza Senayan or Senayan Plaza is a shopping mall located in Central Jakarta, Indonesia.
 The mall is a few minutes by car from the Semanggi area; offering shops and services such as designer goods and gourmet food.
 In January 2017, Forbes recognized Plaza Senayan as one of the top five shopping malls in Jakarta.

 Shops and facilities

 Plaza Senayan is a three-storey shopping mall with two interconnected department stores on its two sides, Metro Department Store at the south end and Sogo Department Store on the north.
 The department stores are four or five storeys with a basement.
 Plaza Senayan is also home to the nation's second largest foreign bookstore, Books Kinokuniya (closed in 2021). after Times Bookstore in Lippo Village (Lippo Karawaci) West Jakarta.

-This shopping mall is best known for its distinctive giant musical clock installed in the middle lobby.
+This shopping mall is best known for its iconic Seiko-built musical clock installed in the central lobby.
 The clock plays its jingle at every hour and accompanied by animated musical figures moving in rhythm with the song.
-This musical clock is similar to those installed in many public places in Japan, and is built by Seiko.
+This musical clock is similar to those installed in many public places in Japan.

 Index Living Mall announced that it will open at the fifth floor of Sogo Plaza Senayan replacing Books Kinokuniya, and its upcoming size is appx.
 1.550 m2.